 - The Plan II scholarship committee uses the "need ranking" assigned by OSFS using the information provided on the Free Application for Federal Student Aid

-- (FAFSA) helps us decide how to award most of these scholarships.
+- FAFSA summaries help us decide how to award most of these scholarships.

 - Applicants who do not submit the FAFSA application are less likely to be eligible for and/or considered for Plan II scholarships.

 There is not a separate merit scholarship application or financial aid scholarship application for Plan II Honors applicants.

 These Plan II Honors scholarships are awarded primarily on a financial need-basis, however some scholarships are awarded strictly for merit.
 Most awards range from $1,000 to $5,000 for an academic year, although a few larger awards are available.

 - The Corbin J. Robertson, Jr. Family Scholarship